bardzusny/aws-iam-manager/README.md

 6. Navigate to `https://console.aws.amazon.com/iam/home?region=<YOUR_REGION_NAME>#/users/GithubHookUser?section=permissions&policy=direct.githubhookuser.githubhookallowsnssubscriptionpolicy` and copy `Resource` value.
 It should something like this: `arn:aws:sns:us-east-1:YOUR_AWS_ACC_NUMBER:aws-iam-manager-dev-GithubNotifyTopic-xxxxx`.
 7. Go to `https://github.com/YOUR_NAME/REPO/settings/hooks/new?service=amazonsns` and fill form with data you retrieved in steps 5 & 6.
 Lastly, click `Add Service`.
 8. Now `aws-iam-manager` will continiously monitor your GitHub repo and reflect changes on AWS account.

+### Private Repositories
+In case your repository is private you need to include `access_token` in every request to Github API.
+To do that, generate new Personal Access Token, copy `secrets.yml.example` to `secrets.yml` (or run `npm run prepare-secrets`) and paste there.

+### Local Development
+For ease and speed of development it's highly recommended to test code locally using ```npm run invoke``` script which will run function locally with data from `event.json`.

+For nicer output you should also consider installing `bunyan` globally.
+If not, feel free to remove `| bunyan` part from `package.json`.